 Which Dog Breed May Suit You More?

-It really depends on what you’re looking for in a pet.
+It depends on what you’re looking for in a pet.
 If you want an active companion to join you on hikes and walks, then the Border Terrier is probably your best bet.

 But if you’re looking for a laid-back personality cuddle buddy who will keep your home safe, then the Irish Wolfhound might be a better choice.